 18. "Mary is all powerful with her divine Son who grants all graces to mankind through her ..."
 (Benedict XV: Encyclical, Fausto appetente die, June 29, 1921.) [p.
 59; no. 244]

-COMMENT: The Scripture that is misapplied here to the Catholic Mary is Prov.
+COMMENT: The Scripture that is misapplied here referring to the Catholic Mary is Prov.
 8:35 and really refers to wisdom.
+It is also IMPOSSIBLE that it could be Mary because that was written about 1,000 BC proving Mary wasn't even born at that point!

 20. "To Mary, who reigns in heaven, the humble yet higher than any creature, near his throne, God grants the custody of the treasures of his manifold graces."
 (Pius XII: Allocution, April 21, 1940) [p.
 62; no. 268]